informalsystems/vdd/fastsync/fastsync.md

 #### **[FS-A-PEER]**:
-Peers can be faulty, and we do not make any assumption about number or ratio of correct/faulty nodes.
+Peers can be faulty, and we do not make any assumptions about the number or ratio of correct/faulty nodes.
 Faulty processes may be Byzantine according to [**[TMBC-Auth-Byz]**][TMBC-Auth-Byz-link].